 Certain force majeure events (such as war or an outbreak of an infectious disease) may also have a broader negative impact on the world economy and international business activity generally, or in any of the countries in which the Funds may invest specifically.
-Since late 2019, several countries have experienced outbreaks of a novel coronavirus ("nCoV") which is from a family of viruses that cause illnesses ranging from the common cold to more severe diseases.
+Since late 2019, several countries have experienced outbreaks of a novel coronavirus (nCoV) which is from a family of viruses that cause illnesses ranging from the common cold to more severe diseases.
 Any spread of an infectious illness or similar public health threat could reduce consumer demand or economic output, impact on the market value of investments, result in market closures, travel restrictions or quarantines, and generally have a significant impact on the world economy and disrupt markets.
 The nature and extent of the impact of such events is difficult to predict but they may adversely affect the return on each Fund and its investments.
 Market disruptions or closures may result in the Investment Manager being unable to accurately value the assets of a Fund, or in the event of high levels of redemption, the Company may use certain liquidity management tools permitted by the Central Bank, including deferred redemptions, the implementation of fair value pricing or temporary suspension of a Fund.
-Despite the increasingly hopeful outlook due to the introduction of several vaccines and other public health measures, nCoV still presents a pertinent risk to the world economy and therefore to the performance of the Funds.